-Machail Yatra to Goddess Durga shrine in Kishtwar suspended
+Machail yatra to Goddess Durga shrine in Kishtwar suspended amid security threats

 Srinagar, Aug 03: The annual Machail yatra in Kishtwar district of Jammu and Kashmir has been suspended, a day after the Jammu and Kashmir government curtailed the Amarnath Yatra citing a terror alert.